 - First, preach a Scripture that God has placed on your heart for a while

-- Second, build a yearly plan to read through the Bible…and stick to it!
+- Second, build a yearly plan to read through the Bible … and stick to it!
 There are so many on the market.

 - Third, check your previous year’s preaching calendar.
-This is to prevent from always preaching the same subjects or same scriptures.
+This is to prevent from always preaching the same subjects or the same scriptures.
 As a communicator, there are topics you are more comfortable with than others; by nature, you will tend to go to the comfort of what you know.

 - Finally, choose subjects and texts you haven’t chosen for a while!
 Growth is part of the pastor’s role, and preaching new things is important.